Mulloway (2020)

 Queensland

-Mulloway are predominantly taken by recreational anglers in Queensland, who harvested an estimated 16 000 fish in 2013–14 (around 98 t based on a mean weight of 6.1 kg) [Webley et al. 2015].
-The species is a minor component of the commercial East Coast Inshore Fin Fish Fishery (ECIFFF), with around 5.6 t taken by net and line fishing in this fishery in 2019, and a ten-year annual average catch of 8.6 t [QFISH 2020].
-In 2019, the total State-wide commercial catch was 8.89 t.
-The legal minimum length for Mulloway in Queensland was raised from 450 to 750 mm total length (TL) in 2009, which likely reduced fishing-related mortality, especially for juveniles.
-There is no published assessment of this species in Queensland, and there are no data available to estimate biomass or exploitation rates.
-In addition, there is no knowledge on recruitment or harvestable biomass.
+While Mulloway are predominantly taken by recreational anglers in Queensland, no reliable harvest estimates have been possible from data collected in recreational angling surveys [Teixeira et al. 2021].
+Mulloway are a minor component of the commercial East Coast Inshore Fishery (ECIF), with around 7.5 t taken by net and line fishing in this fishery between 2021–22, and a ten-year annual average catch of 8.5 t.
+The legal minimum length for Mulloway in Queensland was raised from 450 to 750 mm total length (TL) in 2009, along with a possession limit reduction from ten to two.
+This change in legal length likely reduced fishing-related mortality, especially for juveniles.
+There is no published stock assessment of this species in Queensland, and there are no data available to estimate biomass or exploitation rates.
+In addition, the recruitment potential of wild populations and harvestable biomass remain unresolved.
 This prevents assessment of current stock size or fishing pressure.
 Consequently, there is insufficient information available to confidently classify the status of this stock.

 On the basis of the evidence provided above, Mulloway in Queensland is classified as an undefined stock.